d-w-moore/other_docs/SLURM_install_howto.md

-# The Fool-Proof guide to installing SLURM on Ubuntu 14
+# TGuide to installing SLURM on Ubuntu 14

 Do the following as your personal, sudo-enabled Ubuntu user: